eliz79/Phonebook/README.rst

 | Given that I have to contact my existing customer,
 | And I need to enter new contact info in my phone book,
 | When I choose Option 4,
-| Then I will get a prompt asking me to enter the contact first name or letter,
+| Then I will get a prompt asking me to enter the contact first name,
 | And my phone book will retrieve my contact.